Bedrock-OSS/regolith/docs/_pages/docs/content/installing-filters.md

 }
 ```

-## Filter Types

-Regolith comes with a rich ecosystem of existing filters, which broadly fits into two categories:

-### Standard Library

-The standard library is a special [github repository](https://github.com/Bedrock-OSS/regolith-filters) hosted in the Bedrock OSS organization.
-This repository is special, since filters here can be accessed by name, instead of by URL.
-This makes the standard library very easy to use for beginners!

-The full list of available standard-library filters can be found [here](/regolith/docs/standard-library).

-To install, you may use the name directly: e.g., `regolith install json_cleaner`

-{: .notice--warning}
-This  is equivalent to `regolith install github.com/Bedrock-OSS/regolith-filters/json_cleaner`, but since it's hosted in our repository, you can just use `json_cleaner`!

-### Community Filters

-Community filters use the same format as standard filters, except instead of being hosted in our library repository, they can be contained in any github repository.
-To install a community filter, you will need to use the full identifier:

-Example: `regolith install github.com/Bedrock-OSS/regolith-filters/json_cleaner`

 ## Install All

 Regolith is intended to be used with git version control, and by default the `.regolith` folder is ignored.
 That means that when you collaborate on a project, or simply re-clone your existing projects, you will need an easy way to download all the filters again!